Understanding The ADHD And Schizophrenia Comorbidity

 Medication tends to be more often recommended for treating schizophrenia than ADHD.
 However, psychiatric comorbidity often requires different types of medication to manage multiple symptoms.
 Stimulants are frequently prescribed for ADHD, which may worsen paranoia or hyperactivity in individuals with schizophrenia.
 Antipsychotic medications are usually prescribed for schizophrenia.

-When finding medications that work for both ADHD and schizophrenia, it can be crucial to maintain an open dialogue with your prescribing doctor.
+Maintain an open dialogue with your prescribing doctor when finding medications that work for both ADHD and schizophrenia.
 Consult a medical doctor before starting, changing, or stopping a medication for any condition.
 The information in this article is not a replacement for medical advice or diagnosis.

 Cognitive-behavioral therapy (CBT)